 This case presents the assessment and management of a stable patient with a pulse who has a heart rate greater than 100 bpm.
 Your tasks are to classify the tachycardia as narrow or wide, regular or irregular, and to implement the appropriate interventions from the ACLS Tachycardia Algorithm, including vagal maneuvers and adenosine.
 Monitor the patient's rhythm and request a cardiac consultation if the patient's rhythm does not convert.
 If the patient becomes unstable, follow the algorithm for unstable tachycardia.
 For unstable tachycardia, you evaluate the patient for cardioversion and perform the procedure.
 Drugs are not used to manage unstable tachycardia.

 This case presents how to respond to someone who collapses outside of the hospital setting from either ventricular fibrillation (VF) or ventricular tachycardia (VT).
 You are alone and must manage the patient by yourself.
-You do not have the option of ACLS interventions, including advanced airway control and IV medications.
+You do not have the option of ACLS interventions which you learned from ACLS online certification, including advanced airway control and IV medications.
 You have an automated external defibrillator (AED) with a pocket face mask.
 The second AED case focuses on the assessment and management of a patient in a witnessed cardiac arrest caused by ventricular fibrillation (VF) or pulseless ventricular tachycardia (VT).
 The patient did not respond to the first shock.
 A manual defibrillator is used in this case, and you work with a care team.

 This case presents the identification (Cincinnati Prehospital Stroke Scale) and initial management of patients with acute ischemic stroke, a sudden change in neurological function brought on by a change in blood flow to the brain.
 This case is in scope for ACLS providers and covers fundamental out-of-hospital care, as well as basic aspects of initial in-hospital acute stroke care.
 This includes out-of-hospital and in-hospital situations, and National Institute of Neurological Disorders and Stroke (NINDS) time goals.